javascriptru-old/angularjs-20170130-2130/homework/lesson4-router/dmitry.markov/README.md

 - [ ] change page title
 - [ ] update nav button on login
 - [x] update nav button on logout
+- [x] redirect to login if not authed